 A party is no fun without noise and music.
+Painting vase was fun to keep party blowers.
 Music can be taken care of and for some party noise “Party Blowers” are one best thing to have.
 Kids get fascinated blowing into the party blowers.
 I had been wanting to do a Glass Painting project for a while now.
-Not that it’s my first project but yes it definitely is my first tutorial. 🙂
+Not that it’s my first project but yes it definitely is my first tutorial.

 Painted Glass Vase worked great as a “Party Blower’s” container.
 In fact, I underestimated it’s capacity, even a small vase like mine can hold up to 10 of them.
 A glass bowl will look nice too.

 - Glass paints (I used a Basic “Parrot Green” and a crystalline “Royal Blue” colors)